Which Debt Repayment Strategy Does the Most for Your Credit Score?

 So, if you have multiple credit cards and you're trying to decide where to concentrate your repayment efforts, check the limits on each card.
 If you’ve got any accounts where you’re using more than 50 percent of the available limit, that may be where you want to start.
 If the utilization ratio is below 30 percent for all of your cards, then you may want to focus on whichever account has the highest interest rate.

-The confusion is in how you classify the line of credit – as revolving credit or as an installment loan.
+The classification of the credit type matters.
 Only revolving credit accounts are factored into your credit utilization ratio.
 Installment loans are considered differently.

 A regular line of credit, like a business line of credit, is usually considered to be revolving credit and would be treated exactly the same as a credit card.

-A home equity line of credit (HELOC), however, may be considered revolving credit or an installment loan.
+A home equity line of credit (HELOC), on the other, may be considered revolving credit or an installment loan.
 In many cases it depends on the size of the available credit.
 A general rule of thumb is that a HELOC over $50,000 is usually factored as an installment loan, while anything below that is considered a revolving line of credit.

 Tagged in Build your credit score, Debt strategies